alexxsalazar/Nvidia3080_BB_bot/README.md

 **What cookie?**

 [Here is a picture of what the cookie values will look like](https://imgs.developpaper.com/imgs/2561717502-cccff2c795e46080_articlex.png).
 Notice that the _abck cookie has a 1 value in between the first ~ ~.
 Make sure that when you copy your _abck it has a 0 value inside.
 Keep browsing until that area has a 0.
-You're going to paste all your cookies in data/sensor_data_cookie.json .
+You're going to paste all your cookies in data/sensor_data_cookie.txt .
 Some of you might be wondering why this has to be done this way.
 The reason is that sensor data is trasnmitted from your browser to the server to in a sense legitimize that you are not a bot.
 The way this sensor data is produced changes over time so I felt like this was the most reliable way to inject it in.
 Every couple hours you will have to change the cookies used.
 I like to do this is use an incognito window, surf Best Buy a bit and copy the cookie.
 You need to copy all the cookies and paste them.
 The format is a giant string like "cookie:value;cookie:value;cookie:value etc".
 You can grab this using something like burp or even your browser dev tools.

+**Easiest way to get cookie?**

+Sorry I tend to go on tangents because I enjoy explaining things in detail but here is tdlr:
+1. Make sure _abck cookie has 0 in between ~ ~
+2. Go on browser dev tools console and type in document.cookie.
+(I use burp but this using browser tools makes most sense)
+3. Paste output in data/sensor_data_cookie.txt

 **Why do I need a virtual card?**